patrick-schubert/emission-line-galaxy/README.md

 ![ci](https://github.com/patrick-schubert/emission-line-galaxy/blob/main/OurClusters/CVAE/%5BDim%202%20_%20STD%201e-13%5DOurScheme%20_%20GMM%20_Type_whan.png)

 ### Clustering Statistcs
-Bayesian Information Criteria and GAP Statistics for VAE with STD 1
+Bayesian Information Criteria and GAP Statistics for VAE with STD 1.
+The plots below ilustrate an aproach to estimate the ideal number of clusters for the latent space of each model.

 <table border="0">
 <tr>